gabrielnaves/Fireboy-Ludum-Dare-40/README.md

 The was developed using Love2d.
 All sprites were created by the me using Aseprite.
 Sadly, this game has no music or any audio whatsoever, but I intend on working on that post LD.

 Fireboy was created by Gabriel Naves, an aspiring game developer based in Brazil, for the Ludum Dare Compo #40

+## Running on linux
+1. Install [Love](https://bitbucket.org/rude/love/downloads/love_0.10.2ppa1_amd64.deb) engine from official website.
+2. Run with `love Fireboy.love`.
+If you're running from code, use `love .` on project folder instead.